60 Ways to Go Out in Charlotte

-55. Reserve a private session in one of Seoul Food Meat Company's several themed karaoke rooms.
+55. Reserve a private session in one of Seoul Food Meat Company's themed karaoke rooms.

-57. Hit up Slingshot Social Game Club in Southend for an upgrade on classic social games like Extreme Duckpin bowling, Connect-4-Hoops and SuperSkee skeeball or find old friends Ms. Pacman, Donkey Kong and the Street Fighters at arcade bars like Super Abari Game Bar and the Blind Pig.
+57. Hit up Slingshot Social Game Club in South End for an upgrade on classic social games like Extreme Duckpin bowling and SuperSkee skeeball, or find old friends Ms. Pacman, Donkey Kong and the Street Fighters at arcade bars like Super Abari Game Bar and The Blind Pig.

-60. Get your toes in the sand at VBGB’s outdoor volleyball courts, or test your pop-culture knowledge at their unique and challenging trivia nights.
+60. Get your toes in the sand at VBGB’s outdoor volleyball courts, or test your pop-culture knowledge at one of the unique and challenging trivia nights.

 Article originally written by Dean McCain.
 Updates made by Arielle Patterson in June 2023.